anonaddy/addy.io/source/_articles/aliases/encrypting-a-reply-send-from-an-alias-with-the-addy-io-public-key-to-be-automatically-decrypted.md

 This is an **advanced** feature that is useful if you wish to hide the contents of your reply/send from your email provider such as Gmail.
 You need a mail client or workflow that can encrypt with the addy.io public key such as Mozilla Thunderbird.

-## Using the addy.io public key to encrypt
+<h2 id="using-the-addy-io-public-key-to-encrypt">Using the addy.io public key to encrypt</h2>

 1. When [sending from an alias](/help/sending-email-from-an-alias/) (new conversation) or replying, compose the message as usual.
 2. If the option is offered, enable **Encrypt** or select the addy.io public key before sending.